Crypto-TII/FANNG-MPC/README.md

 On the How's we have included:

 * A **new [installation guide](installation/installation-guide.md)**.
 * A script that automatize the installation.
-Just run `installation/install-depedencies.sh` and it will quickly install and set the project dependencies up.
+Just run `installation/setup-project.sh` and it will quickly install and set the project up (It will also use the Default Example 3 from [Auto-Test-Data](Auto-Test-Data/), including setting up your Certificates).
-  * You can then run tutorial using one of the Demo configurations from [Auto-Test-Data](Auto-Test-Data/)
 * For an easy deployment, we have updated the [shell.nix](shell.nix) with our new dependencies.

 We support DB's now.
 Hence, we have added a **new configuration file** to the Data folder: The Storage config file.
 We have added them to all the [Auto-Test-Data](Auto-Test-Data/) example setups, persisting information on files.